 - Entrance fee: 10.000 VND/ person

 Quan Thanh temple is also called Tran Vu Temple.
 It is the only Taoist temple among our list of pagodas & temples in Hanoi today.
-The temple was built in the 11th century and still has functioned until now.
-In the past, this considered in the top 4 most sacred temples in Thang Long citadel.
+The temple was built in the 11th century and still has functioned now.
+In the past, this was considered in the top 4 most sacred temples in Thang Long citadel.

 It is said that Quan Thanh was built to distribute to Tran Vu, the north saint of Taoism.
 Although it is a Taoist temple, it was changed and renovated quite much.

 The central part of this temple is the courtyard with a giant banyan tree, including a shrine dedicated to Tran Vu, with his high statue.
 People often come to visit this, as the second biggest statue (bronze statue) of Vietnam.
 The statue is 13 feet and about 7000 Ib.

 Another feature of the temple is its ancient text from the 17th and 18th centuries.
 You can read this to discover the spiritual life of Vietnamese, through couplets and poems.

 - Address: Thanh Nien street, near Westlake, Hanoi (Map)

 Among the top pagodas & temples in Hanoi, Tran Quoc is the most ancient one.
 The pagoda was built in the 6th century, under the Ly dynasty.
 Tran Quoc, in Vietnamese, means “to protect the country.”
 In the past, this was used for kings and royal families to enjoy festivals, such as Lunar New Year.

 The design of the Tran Quoc pagoda features a high pagoda, with 11 levels.
 You can also see other small pagodas for historical relics.
 There are many green trees around the pagoda.